KDE/documentation-develop-kde-org/source/layout/units.rst

    .. container::

       .. figure:: /img/Design.qml.png

-         *BAD*
+         :scale: 80%

+         :iconred:`BAD` |br|
          There are no measures.

    .. container::

       .. figure:: /img/Design_Good.qml.png

-         *GOOD*
+         :scale: 80%

+         :noblefir:`GOOD` |br|
-         Try to be as detailed as necessary, but you don't have to provide measurement for objects that can be easily calculated.
+         Try to be as detailed as necessary.

+You don't have to provide measurement for objects that can be easily calculated.
 For example the size of the dark rectangle can be easily obtained.

-recomended spacings
+Recomended spacings
 ~~~~~~~~~~~~~~~~~~~

 If you design try to use the recomended values for margin and paddings,
 to ensure a uniform appearance.
-See `Placement and Spacing`_ for more
+See :doc:`placement and spacing <metrics>` for more
 details.

 .. figure:: /img/Margin.qml.png